-* Ibrahim Babangida, the former “military president” of Nigeria for much of the 1980s, who in a radio interview talked about taking advice from Thatcher (she visited the dictator in 1988, above) to have a policy of “constructive engagement” with South Africa.
+Ibrahim Babangida, the former “military president” (basically dictator) of Nigeria for much of the 1980s, who in a radio interview talked about taking advice from Thatcher (she visited the dictator in 1988) to have a policy of “constructive engagement” with South Africa.
 On her advice he then invited the white South African ruler FW de Klerk to Nigeria.
 I can’t only imagine what they discussed.

-* Then there’s Dambisa Moyo, Zambian former banker, who gave us the badly researched book “Dead Aid” and who frequently argues that what Africa needs right now is more free market capitalism.
+Then there’s Dambisa Moyo, the Zambian economist and capitalist, who gave us the badly researched book “Dead Aid” and who frequently argues that what Africa needs right now is more free market capitalism.
 She tweeted that Thatcher was a “leader and pioneer.”
 We’re not sure for what.

-* President of Nigeria, Goodluck Jonathan–who has a record himself of disregarding the wishes of his subjects–said Thatcher was “one of the greatest world leaders of our time.”
+President of Nigeria, Goodluck Jonathan, who has a record himself of disregarding the wishes of those he was elected to govern–said Thatcher was “one of the greatest world leaders of our time.”
 What?
 Goodluck also thanked Thatcher on behalf of all Nigerians and those “whose lives were positively touched by her dynamic and forward-looking policies.”

-* Uhuru Kenyatta, the new President of Kenya (and a man of peace, wink) wanted to best Moi.
-A cynical person once remarked the electoral choices in Kenya are between different rightwing variants?
+Uhuru Kenyatta, the current President of Kenya (and a man of peace, wink) wanted to best Moi.
+A cynical person once remarked the electoral choices in Kenya are between different rightwing variants.
+That sounds about right.
 Here’s Uhuru waxing approvingly about Madame Thatcher: “Lady Thatcher was a decisive and firm leader who will be remembered across the world for the role she played in pushing for free market economic ideology.
 To everyone who knew Lady Thatcher and had the opportunity to work and interact with her, the former Prime Minister was well respected as an iron lady of outstanding ability.”
 Sounds like he just watched the Meryl Streep movie (him and everybody who reads Linda Ikeji’s blog).